eliihen/wsta/README.md

 about a missing `ssllib.so` or similar, search your package manager for openssl or similar to add this library.

-### Fedora
+### 64-bit Linux
-You run Fedora?
-You're in luck!
-I've set up a download page here that you can get `wsta` from
+I've set up a download page here that you can get `wsta`

 https://software.opensuse.org/download.html?project=home%3Aesphen&package=wsta

-I'm working on getting more distributions into the Open Build Service pipeline, which is what creates the releases on that page.
-For now, you need Fedora to use that page.
-If you don't use Fedora, have a look below at other options.
+I'm working on getting more distributions, as well as 32-bit into the Open Build Service pipeline, which is what creates the releases on that page.
+For now, you need a 64-bit system to use that page.
+If you don't use a 64-bit system, have a look below at compiling it yourself.

 ### Mac OS X
 To install on Max OS X, ensure you have [homebrew](http://brew.sh) installed,